out-of-cheese-error/gooseberry/README.md

 * Linux: `/home/<username>/.config`
 * Mac: `/Users/<username>/Library/Preferences`

-Change this by creating a config file with `gooseberry config default > config.toml`, modifying the contents, and then setting the environment variable `$GOOSEBERRY_CONFIG` to point to this file.
+Change this by creating a config file with `gooseberry config default > config.toml` and modifying the contents.
+You can then use this as your configuration with `gooseberry -c path/to/config.toml <subcommand>` or by setting the environment variable `$GOOSEBERRY_CONFIG` to point to the file.

 ### Hypothesis